The Ultimate Donor Acknowledgment Letter Guide For Free

 Since the IRS does not have a specific template for acknowledgment letters (it only specifies including the elements as mentioned above), you can get as creative with your letters as you want.

-When should you send acknowledgment letters?
+When should you send a donor acknowledgment letter?

 Donor acknowledgment letters are like pancakes; serve them right away while they’re hot!